MMA fighter Amanda Ribas, from Brazil, was born on August 26, 1993. She now fights in the Ultimate Fighting Championship’s strawweight class (UFC).

 On May 14, 2022, Ribas competed against Katlyn Chookagian at UFC on ESPN 36.
 She was defeated in a split decision.
 Ribas won her first Fight of the Night bonus for the fight.

 On December 3, 2022, Ribas was supposed to take against Tracy Cortez at UFC on ESPN 42.
+If you’re looking to catch thrilling UFC matchups live, make sure to grab your UFC MMA Tickets and don’t miss out on the action.

 Yet shortly after the formal weigh-ins, the promotion made the announcement that Cortez had been removed from the fight due to an undisclosed medical problem, and the fight had been called off.